elsiedown/sei-project-3/README.md

 ## Brief

-* **Build a full-stack application** by making your own backend and your own front-end
+* **Build a full-stack application** by making your own backend and your own front-end.
-* **Use an Express API** to serve your data from a Mongo database
+* **Use an Express API** to serve your data from a Mongo database.
-* **Consume your API with a separate front-end** built with React
+* **Consume your API with a separate front-end** built with React.
-* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut
+* **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
 * **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers.
 * **Be deployed online** so it’s publicly accessible.